-File sharing protocols and applications are more commonly used by Desktop and Notebook clients.
-File sharing protocols allow access to data on the file server from almost any operating system and platform, thus providing ease of use for regular users.
-The supported file sharing protocols are Network File System (NFS), Common Internet File System (CIFS), File Transfer Protocol (FTP) and Hyper Text Transfer Protocol (HTTP).
+The file sharing protocols and applications are more commonly used by Desktop and Notebook clients.
+The file sharing protocols allow access to data on the file server from almost any operating system and platform, thus providing ease of use for regular users.
+The supported file-sharing protocols are Network File System (NFS), Common Internet File System (CIFS), and File Transfer Protocol (FTP).